ansys/aali-flowkit/doc/source/api_reference/externalfunctions/index.md

 - criteriaSuggestions: the list of criteria without identities
 - availableAttributes: the list of available attributes with their identities
+- traceID: the trace ID in decimal format
+- spanID: the span ID in decimal format

 Returns:

 - criteriaWithGuids: the list of criteria with their identities
+- childSpanID: the child span ID created for this operation

 <a name="AecGetContextFromRetrieverModule"></a>
 ## func AecGetContextFromRetrieverModule